Aashish2k1S/ReportVewer/Readme.md

 - Open the project in Android Studio
 - Run the app on an emulator or a physical device

+- You can also install the apk directly from here [Quert Erp](Screenshot/Quest%20ERP%20176.apk)

 ## Configuration

 - The API endpoint is configured in the `ApiInterface.kt` file